kreauniv/comp308/_sources/control.rst.txt

 operations in our expression language ... with the constraint that the :rkt:`control` construct can only occur inside a :rkt:`prompt` construct.

+.. admonition:: **Advanced exercise**

-.. note:: Try to see if you can implement prompt/control in PicLang.
+   Try to see if you can implement prompt/control in PicLang.
 This is a somewhat advanced challenge.
 You will have to pay attention to testing your implementation.